 If you are an Ontario resident, you cannot completely replace OHIP with private insurance, meaning the cost of private health insurance is not impacted by OHIP coverage.

-To get your a personalized health insurance quote try HelloSafe's insurance comparision tool:
+To get a personalized health insurance quote try HelloSafe's insurance comparison tool:

 Compare coverage and rates of

 Canada's best health insurance plans

 Is it possible to combine health and dental insurance in Ontario?

 Combining health and dental insurance in Ontario is standard practice for insurers.
 This is known as Coordination of Benefits (COB).

 We recommend getting an extended health plan while you are healthy.
 Often, coverage excludes pre-existing conditions.

 Are health insurance premiums tax-deductible in Ontario, Canada?

 Premiums paid towards a private health plan, including medical, dental and hospitalization, may be eligible for tax-deductible medical expenses by the Canada Revenue Agency.